codio/site/source/docs/courses/introduction.html.md

 You can also read how to [control access](/docs/courses/manage/course-public) in the documentation.

-### Video - Updating course and collaboration

-### Video - Stack modifications
+### Video - Working with stacks in courses
 The following video covers the important topic of stack management within a course.
 Here are some documentation links.

 - [About stacks in general](/docs/project/stacks/stack-overview)
 - [Stack strategy in courses](/docs/courses/stack-planning)

-<iframe src="https://player.vimeo.com/video/xxxxx" width="640" height="436" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/236904941" width="640" height="436" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+### Updating courses and collaboration
+If you want to allow other teachers in your organization to modify your course structure and unit content then it is important to understand how Codio manages this.
+Please refer to [Collaborating on project units](/docs/courses/units/course-collaborate/) for details.

 ### Overview